 1. Regulatory compliance

-This is the logical number one on our list, since every business is required to comply with regulations on how they manage their data.
+This is the logical number one on our list, since every business is required to comply with regulations on how they manage their data and because compliance remains the number one driver of archiving, after all.
 As email is the main form of communication, it’s also an important corporate record so it must be stored correctly.
 One of the key benefits of email archiving is that it stores your email in compliance with all data storage legislation.

 The strict regulatory environment is one of the major drivers behind the demand for email archiving solutions, at least for highly regulated industries like financial services, healthcare, government or education.
 With more than 9,000 compliance regulations in the US only, archiving email (and other digital communications) is mandatory for many.